Canonical connection on a class of Riemannian almost product manifolds: Canonical connection with parallel torsion on a Riemannian almost product -manifold

-Let $\nn$ be a natural connection with parallel torsion on a Riemannian almost product manifold $(M,P,g)$.
-According to \propref{prop-6.1} we have $\nn Q=0$.
+Let $\nn$ be a natural connection with parallel torsion $T$ on a Riemannian almost product manifold $(M,P,g)$.
+According to \eqref{6.2} we have $\nn Q=0$.
 Then, having in mind the formula for the covariant derivative of $Q$, we obtain

-Since $Q$ is the tensor of the deformation $\n\rightarrow\nn$, applying the formula for the covariant derivative of $Q$ with respect to $\n$ and equalities \eqref{3.1} and \eqref{3.2}, we obtain the following \begin{lem} Let $R'$ be the curvature tensor for a natural connection $\nn$ with a parallel torsion $T$ on a Riemannian almost product manifold $(M,P,g)$.
-Then the following equality is valid $\Box$ \end{lem}
+Applying the formula for the covariant derivative of $Q$ with respect to $\n$ and equalities \eqref{3.1}, \eqref{3.2} and \eqref{4.16}, we obtain the following \begin{lem} Let the canonical connection $\nn$ on a Riemannian almost product manifold $(M,P,g)$ have a parallel torsion $T$.
+Then for the curvature tensor $R'$ of $\nn$ is valid